-The terms and abbreviations used in this ST are defined in Table 1.1.
+The terms and abbreviations used in this ST are defined in Table 1-1.

 Abbrev and Terms Definition Canon MFP/printer A general term that refers to a Canon-made multifunction product or printer.
 HDD The built-in hard disk drive of a Canon MFP/printer.
-Security Kit A board with a security chip that is aimed at providing security enhancements.
+HDD Data Encryption Kit A board with a security chip that is aimed at providing security enhancements.
 It has a physical interface to a Canon MFP/printer and its HDD.
-Security Kit B Series A collective term for a specific series of Security Kits using the TOE as a security chip.
-The Security Kits in the B Series lineup are completely identical in terms of functionality and the security chip used: they only differ in the product name and the board shape that has a different design for each target Canon MFP/printer model.
-In the following part of this ST, the term "Security Kit" refers to any Security Kit in the B Series lineup.
-The Security Kit B Series includes the following products.
-English version: HDD Data Encryption Kit-B Series French version: Kit d'encryptage des données disque dur-Série B Disk analysis tool A general term that refers to any tool that allows viewing the contents of sectors on hard drives.
+Converter chips are mounted on this board to convert data between serial ATA and parallel ATA.
+HDD Data Encryption Kit B Series A collective term for a specific series of HDD Data Encryption Kits using the TOE as a security chip.
+The HDD Data Encryption Kits in the HDD Data Encryption Kit B Series lineup are completely identical in terms of functionality and the security chip used: they only differ in the product name and the board shape that has a different design for each target Canon MFP/printer model.
+In the following part of this ST, the term "HDD Data Encryption Kit" refers to any HDD Data Encryption Kit in the B Series lineup.
+The HDD Data Encryption Kit B Series includes the following products. • English version: HDD Data Encryption Kit-B Series • French version: Kit d'encryptage des données disque dur-Série B Disk analysis tool A general term that refers to any tool that allows viewing the contents of sectors on hard drives.
+Serial ATA Serial ATA is a standard for connecting a storage device, which uses serial transmission to transfer data.
+It offers faster data transfer compared with the older Parallel ATA.
+Parallel ATA Parallel ATA is a standard for connecting a storage device, which uses parallel transmission to transfer data.
+List of Supported Options A list that indicates the support status of HDD Data Encryption Kit B Series, and the HDD Data Encryption Kits that are available for each Canon MFP/Printer model.
+Consumers will find this list in their Canon MFP/printer product catalogs.